 Like almost every household item (toothpaste, deodorant, neosporin, vapor rub etc), you can make your own DIY bug spray.

-I can’t put this off any longer.
-I’m sure some of you may have noticed that I like to focus on green beauty.
-I like to stick to girly and glamorous posts that are fun, but last night my family and I sat on the patio-I was out of my DIY bug spray but thought we would be OK.
-Uh….was I wrong.
+So fun story-last night my family and I sat on the patio-I was out of my DIY bug spray but thought we would be OK.
+Uh….WRONG.
 All of us have big red bumps on our legs from mosquitos.
 Bad move on my part.
-Oh, and did you know, mosquitos are attracted to estrogen??

 A bug spray is an essential summer staple in my neck of the woods and being without it and getting eating alive confirmed that my homemade bug spray works!

 Ticks and fleas are really bad this year and now that we’ve had a full weekend of rain, I’m sure the mosquitos are organizing their armies as we speak.
 Nothing is worse then trying to relax on the patio with a glass of Riesling while slapping the you know what out of yourself, spilling your wine and getting more and more irritated as each second passes-so much for patio time!